shawnmcmanus/WebDev-Final-Project/README.md

 Access the Application
 Open your browser and visit http://localhost:3000 to use the Exercise Tracker.

-5. Usage
+🚀 Usage
-Add a New Exercise: Use the form to enter the name, reps, weight, unit (kg/lbs), and date of your workout.
+Add a New Exercise: Use the form to enter the exercise name, reps, weight, unit (kg/lbs), and date of your workout.
 View All Exercises: See a list of all logged exercises.
 Edit an Exercise: Update the details of any previously logged exercise.
 Delete an Exercise: Remove any unwanted logs from the database.
-6. API Endpoints
+📡 API Endpoints
 The backend exposes a RESTful API for interacting with exercise data.
 Below is a summary of the key endpoints.

 Method	Endpoint	Request Body	Response	Description